The Bartlett: The Bartlett Centre for Advanced Spatial Analysis

 The Centre for Advanced Spatial Analysis (CASA) is The Bartlett's research centre for interdisciplinary urban analytics.
 It was established in 1995 by Professor Michael Batty, who sits as the centre's chairperson.
-It is currently headed by Dr. Adam Dennett.
+It is currently headed by Dr. Jon Reades.
 The Centre specialises in urban informatics, geospatial intelligence, geographic information systems, urban modelling, the application of smart city technology, and complexity science.
 The centre is originator for OpenStreetMap, Prospective Labs, GeoFutures, and Intelligent Space (acquired by Atkins).
 Today, the centre works with numerous public administrations, inter-governmental organisations, and private institutions globally to research and address urban issues.

 The centre has conferred some 50 PhDs since 2000.
 More recently, it has opened up postgraduate courses at masters-level in Smart Cities and Urban Analytics, Spatial Data Science and Visualisation (both taught and research), and, since 2020, a new course on Connected Environments.